Invisalign vs. SmileDirectClub: How They Compare

 • For some, the option to complete orthodontic treatment entirely from home is the ultimate in aligner convenience.

-• SmileDirectClub provides 24/7 access to their dental and support staff.
+• SmileDirectClub provided 24/7 access to dental and support staff.

-• An online account dashboard with tools like aligner progress overview and access to aligner use history make it convenient to track your progress.
+• An online account dashboard with tools like aligner progress overview and access to aligner use history made it convenient to track your progress.

-• Smile Check-Ins make it easy to ensure your treatment is advancing as planned.
+• Smile Check-Ins made it easy to ensure your treatment is advancing as planned.

 Comparing appearance: Invisalign vs. SmileDirectClub